Olid-Ali/NSU-Discussion-Forum/README.md

-NSU Discussion Forum : A platform for NSU students to share ideas, reviews, and discuss.
-Features:
-User authentication
-Profile management
-Post, comment, and reply
-Feedback system
-Admin dashboard
-User and post management
+A platform for North South University students to engage in open discussions, share ideas, and provide reviews.
+Key features include user authentication, profile management, post creation, commenting, replying, feedback submission, and an admin dashboard for managing users, posts, and feedback.